Stressed out? You’re not alone.

 Think about the things that bring you personal pleasure, inspiration, or a sense of well-being in addition to food.

-First PAUSE and consider these 13 alternatives ways to feel better when our brain seeks pleasure and stress relief:
+First PAUSE and consider these 13 alternative ways to feel better when our brain seeks pleasure and stress relief:

 It can take some time, but eventually, we might begin to crave that long walk to increase our endorphins.
 If that doesn’t work you can always have that piece of chocolate cake.
 It’s all a matter of practicing and retraining our brains.